Islam: Daily and family life

 Many daily practices fall in the category of adab, or etiquette.
 Specific prohibited foods include pork products, blood and carrion.
 Health is viewed as a trust from God and intoxicants, such as alcoholic drinks, are prohibited.
-All meat must come from a herbivorous animal slaughtered in the name of God by a Muslim, Jew, or Christian, except for game that one has hunted or fished for themself.
+All meat must come from a herbivorous animal slaughtered in the name of God by a Muslim, Jew, or Christian, except for game that one has hunted or fished for oneself.
 Beards are often encouraged among men as something natural and body modifications, such as permanent tattoos, are usually forbidden as violating the creation.
-Gold and silk for men are prohibited and are seen as extravagant.
+Silk and gold are prohibited for men in Islam to maintain a state of sobriety.
 Haya, often translated as "shame" or "modesty", is sometimes described as the innate character of Islam and informs much of Muslim daily life.
 For example, clothing in Islam emphasizes a standard of modesty, which has included the hijab for women.
 Similarly, personal hygiene is encouraged with certain requirements.

 In Islamic marriage, the groom is required to pay a bridal gift (mahr).
 Most families in the Islamic world are monogamous.
-However, Muslim men are allowed to practice polygyny and can have up to four wives at the same time.
+Muslim men are allowed to practice polygyny and can have up to four wives simultaneously.
+Islamic teachings strongly advise that if a man cannot ensure equal financial and emotional support for each of his wives, it is recommended that he marry just one woman.
+One reason cited for polygyny is that it allows a man to give financial protection to multiple women, who might otherwise not have any support (e.g. widows).
+However, the first wife can set a condition in the marriage contract that the husband cannot marry another woman during their marriage.
 There are also cultural variations in weddings.
 Polyandry, a practice wherein a woman takes on two or more husbands, is prohibited in Islam.

 After the birth of a child, the adhan is pronounced in the right ear.
 On the seventh day, the aqiqah ceremony is performed, in which an animal is sacrificed and its meat is distributed among the poor.
 The child's head is shaved, and an amount of money equaling the weight of its hair is donated to the poor.
-Male circumcision, called Khitan, is often practised in the Muslim world.
+Male circumcision, called khitan, is often practised in the Muslim world.
 Respecting and obeying one's parents, and taking care of them especially in their old age is a religious obligation.

 A dying Muslim is encouraged to pronounce the Shahada as their last words.
 Paying respects to the dead and attending funerals in the community are considered among the virtuous acts.
 In Islamic burial rituals, burial is encouraged as soon as possible, usually within 24 hours.
 The body is washed, except for martyrs, by members of the same gender and enshrouded in a garment that must not be elaborate called kafan.
 A "funeral prayer" called Salat al-Janazah is performed.
 Wailing, or loud, mournful outcrying, is discouraged.
 Coffins are often not preferred and graves are often unmarked, even for kings.
-Regarding inheritance, a son's share is double that of a daughter's.